makrai/notes/abbaschian21-speech-emo-review-db-model.md

 * need for accurate and near real-time Speech Emotion Recognition (SER)
 * compare available methods and databases in SER to achieve feasible solutions
-* The current study reviews deep learning approaches for SER with available datasets, followed by conventional machine learning techniques for SER
+* we review deep learning approaches for SER with datasets, followed by conventional machine learning techniques for SER
   * a multi-aspect comparison between practical neural network approaches

 #  4. Emotional Speech Databases